bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

 The first number is start up cost (cost to retrieve first record) and the second number is the cost encurred to process entire node (total cost from start to finish).

-The cost is effectively how much work was required for PostgreSQL to execute the node.
+The cost is effectively how much work PostgreSQL _estimates_ it will have to do to run the statement.
 This number is *not* how much time is required, although there is usually direct correlation to time required for execution.
-Cost is a combination of 5 work components: sequential fetch, non-sequential (random) fetch, processing of row, processing operator (function), and processing index entry.
-The cost represents I/O and CPU activity and the important thing to know here is that a higher cost means PostgresSQL is having to do more work.  **Lower costs are better**.
+Cost is a combination of 5 work components used to estimate the work required: sequential fetch, non-sequential (random) fetch, processing of row, processing operator (function), and processing index entry.
+The cost represents I/O and CPU activity and the important thing to know here is that a relatively higher cost means PostgresSQL thinks it will have to do more work.
+The optimizer makes its decision on which execution plan to use based on the the cost.
+Lower costs are preferred by the optimizer.

 ### Actual time